Here's what happened during both Ant-Man and the Wasp post-credits scenes

 The scene starts on a rooftop.
 Hank Pym (Michael Douglas), Janet Van Dyne (Michelle Pfeiffer), Hope Van Dyne (Evangeline Lilly) and Scott Lang (Paul Rudd) are all there.
 After the events of the movie, they've now successfully shrunk the quantum tunnel and have placed it in the back of a van.

 After a countdown from Hank, Scott enters the Quantum Realm and gathers the healing energies while in radio contact with the rest of the team, who are still on the rooftop.
 When he's ready to return, Hope begins to count down: "Five, four, three…" but she never makes it to two.
-We see things from inside the Quantum Realm as the countdown just stops for Scott.
+We see things from inside the Quantum Realm from Scott's perspective as Hope's countdown just stops.

 At first he thinks the others are playing a joke on him.
 But after a few moments of them not responding, his voice begins to reveal his panic.
 We then cut to the rooftop to see three sets of ashes (Hank, Hope and Janet, presumably) floating into the air.
 And they're the same ashes we saw at the end of Infinity War after Thanos' snap.